-Books To Make You Think Differently About Love All Over The World
+Books That Make You Think Differently About Love All Over The World

 Personally, I am not a romance novel enthusiast.
 Occasionally, though, I am a sucker for a good love story, especially if that romance lands across oceans.

 Love comes in many different forms, too.
 What and whom do you love?
 Mexican tacos?
 Your pups?
 Where do you find love?
 How about the local hospital?
 Scotland?
 During times of war?

 Some of my favorite book bloggers and readers helped create this Love Stories book list.
 I promise these global books about love will make you think and love differently.

 Did you that books will change the way you think?
 The most meaningful books are those that open our eyes and help us think outside of the box.
 I hope these books help guide you, inspire your decision making, and encourage you to live your best life.